 Best Books about the First Day of Kindergarten

-Children will relate to Henry's unbridled enthusiasm for kindergarten that stalls out when the day finally arrives.
+Children will relate to Henry's unbridled enthusiasm that stalls out when the day finally arrives.
 His excitement is replaced with apprehension.
 A gentle, reassuring book especially for kids feeling a bit jittery.

-All 26 students (one for each letter of the alphabet) are gearing up for their first day of kindergarten.
+All 26 students (one for each letter of the alphabet) are gearing up for their first day.
 Meanwhile, Miss Bindergarten is bustling around getting the classroom ready in preparation for her new students.
 Rhyming story with engaging illustrations will get your child excited about starting school.

-It's pretty customary for kids to bring something comforting with them to kindergarten.
+It's pretty customary for kids to bring something comforting with them to provide a sense of security when going to new places.
 Emily Elizabeth's idea, while somewhat disruptive, brings quite a bit of laughter to her classroom.
-Join Clifford the Big Red Dog on his visit to a very special kindergarten class.
+Join Clifford the Big Red Dog on his visit to a very special class.

 Awe...poor Monkey is full of questions and a has a case of the jitters.
 He worries about making friends, getting on the wrong bus, disliking his snack and a myriad of other things that could ruin his first day of kindergarten.
-With the support and reassurance from his family, he musters up the courage to get through his first day.
+With the support and reassurance from his family, he musters up the courage to get through it.

 A darling little book filled with poems centered around kindness.
 Every page features a unique poem with a hint or two about sharing, helping, including, and being a good friend to others.
 The illustrations capture the sweet connection between schoolmates who are kind to each other all year long.

-Starting kindergarten is so much easier when you have a big sister in third grade to lead the way.
-Dexter is excited to embark on this new journey, but like most other kids new to kindergarten, he has a lot of questions.
-With his sister's help and his stuffed dog tucked safely in his backpack, Dexter is ready to face his first day of school.
+Starting school is so much easier when you have a big sister in third grade to lead the way.
+Dexter is excited to embark on this new journey, but like most other new kids, he has a lot of questions.
+With his sister's help and his stuffed dog tucked safely in his backpack, Dexter is ready to face this new adventure.

-MJ is ready to start her first day of kindergarten.
+MJ is ready to start her first day of big kid school.
 Thanks to the love and support of her family, she has the confidence she needs to thrive at school.
 MJ proudly wears her mother's special tiara to symbolize her strength, kindness, and mad soccer skills!
 She is ready to make some new friends and learn exciting new things with all of her friends.

 An excited little boy realizes that his mother needs some comforting.
 He is ready to go to "big kid" school, but his anxious mother is filled with worry and doubt.
 An a humorous reversal of roles, he provides her with needed reassurance that everything is going to be just fine!

-There are so many fun details to explore in this book about all kinds of critters at kindergarten.
+There are so many fun details to explore in this book about all kinds of critters going to school.
 Pom, who is getting ready for her first day, visits all of her forest friends to see what they do in school.
-The froggies are making artwork, the wolf pups are reading books, and the sloths are taking a nap, of course!
+The frogs are making artwork, the wolf pups are reading books, and the sloths are taking a nap, of course!
 Kids will discover something new every time they read this story, including some surprise appearances by fairytale characters.

 A fun, wordless picture book about a lizard who wreaks havoc in a kindergarten classroom.
 The little guy slips into Mary's backpack one day.
 When they arrive at school, the lizard cannot believe all the excitement.
 He nibbles on someone's lunch, makes a huge mess in the paint area, and even gives the teacher a big scare.
 Find out what happens when this troublemaker is sent to the principal's office.
 This creative twist on the classic rhyming song, Mary Had a Little Lamb, offers up some fun entertainment.

-A bouncy Little Golden Book follows a confident, happy girl on her first day of kindergarten.
+A bouncy Little Golden Book follows a confident, happy girl on her first day.
 The bright illustrations capture the essence of a classroom that is filled with opportunities to learn and explore.
 The little students learn about the importance of raising their hands and keeping their energy in check!
 A great addition to your list of back to school books for five year olds.

 The Lollipop Book Club is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-Why Read Children's First Day of Kindergarten Books
+Valuable Books About the First Day of Kindergarten

-Tips to Prepare a Child (Plus Mom and Dad) for the First Day of Kindergarten
+Tips to Prepare a Child for the First Day of Kindergarten

 Starting kindergarten is an important milestone in a child's life.
 It is natural for parents to feel almost as jittery as their kids on the very first day.
-A few tears may even sneak up on mom and dad as they wave goodbye to their little one leaving the nest.
+A few tears may even sneak up on mom and dad as they wave goodbye to their little one leaving the nest and turn them over into the welcoming arms of teachers.
 Parents will worry about whether they have done enough to prepare their children to succeed and wonder if there is anything they have forgotten.
-Take a deep breath and review some of these tips that will help you and your child survive this big day.
+Then take a deep breath and review some of these tips that will help you and your child survive this big day.

 Tip #1: Attend all the orientation activities sponsored by the school.